Purple-wind-bell/SSRSSContinued/README.txt

 * New aurora texture
 * Lightning on Venus and Jupiter
+* Very light clouds on Mars
 * Added Kopernicus Expansion footprint support
 * Fixed super-sized sun when scatterer isn't installed
 * Earth is no longer called Kerbin in some instances (Distant Objects, etc.)
 * Fixed ScanSat scan altitude
 * Fixed "High/Low Orbit" altitude
+* Fixed KSCSwitcher
+  * Cape Canaveral does not spawn in the ocean anymore
 * Added Kronometer support
   * Earth has a 8 hour day
   * Kronometer must be installed for this to work: https://github.com/StollD/kronometer/releases